mjkarki/blender_notes/README.md

 How to use Blender for 3D printing: settings, optional plugins and some helpful shortcuts.

-# Blender 3D Print Settings
+## Blender 3D Print Settings

 These settings will ensure that measurements are compatible with your favorite slicer (e.g. PrusaSlicer) when exporting to STL (File → Export → STL).

 Note that in Blender you can export a single selected object, multiple selected objects, or all objects at once into a single STL file.

-## These changes will set measuing units to millimeters and adjust the UI to display them correctly:
+### These changes will set measuring units to millimeters and adjust the UI to display them correctly:

 <img width="250" height="412" alt="o~ Scene" src="https://github.com/user-attachments/assets/f74fb0c4-865a-4ff1-9393-45148b9c5b25" /><br />